ISISComputingGroup/lewis-ess/README.md

 The states marked with a * are not implemented yet and are not present in choppers which work with mechanical bearings.

 **Possible values for COMMAND**
-- START: Speed and phase are adjusted to match the corresponding setpoints
+- start: Speed and phase are adjusted to match the corresponding setpoints
-- PHASE: Phase is adjusted to match the corresponding setpoint
+- set_phase: Phase is adjusted to match the corresponding setpoint
-- COAST: Switch off motor, but do not actively decelerate disc
+- unlock: Switch off motor, but do not actively decelerate disc
-- STOP: Go to velocity 0, disc remains levitated
+- stop: Go to velocity 0, disc remains levitated
-- PARK: Go to velocity 0, disc remains levitated, is rotated to PARKEDANGLE:SP
+- park: Go to velocity 0, disc remains levitated, is rotated to PARKEDANGLE:SP
-- LEVITATE*: Levitate disc if it's not levitated
+- levitate*: Levitate disc if it's not levitated
-- DELEVITATE*: Delevitate disc if possible
+- delevitate*: Delevitate disc if possible

 The commands marked with a * are not implemented yet.
 There are however two additional commands, INIT and DEINIT.
 INIT takes the chopper from the initial `init` state to the `stopped` state, DEINIT does the opposite.